Illinois Confederation: Formation

-The Illinois Confederation comprised 12 separate tribes who shared common language and culture.
-These tribes are the Kaskaskia, Cahokia, Peoria, Tamaroa, Moingwena, Michigamea, Chepoussa, Chinkoa, Coiracoentanon, Espeminkia, Maroa, and Tapouara.
-Of these 12, only the Kaskaskia, Cahokia, Peoria, Tamaora, and Michigamea remain; others were lost as distinct tribes to disease and warfare.
-Although the number of Illinois has been significantly reduced by colonization and genocide, many of their descendants are today part of the Peoria Tribe of Miami, Oklahoma, as part of the merged Confederated Peoria Tribe.
+The Illinois Confederation comprised twelve separate tribes who shared a common language and culture: the Kaskaskia, Cahokia, Peoria, Tamaroa, Moingwena, Michigamea, Chepoussa, Chinkoa, Coiracoentanon, Espeminkia, Maroa, and Tapouara.
+(Note: Other scholars, such as Scott Berthelette, identify 13 distinct confederated Illinois tribes that shared the Algonquian language.)
+Of these twelve, only the Kaskaskia, Cahokia, Peoria, Tamaroa, and Michigamea survive as distinct tribes; others were lost to disease and warfare.
+Although the number of Illinois was significantly reduced by colonization, many of their descendants are today part of the Peoria Tribe of Miami, Oklahoma, contingents of the merged Confederated Peoria Tribe.